-Staff have a sound understanding of the learning and development requirements of the Statutory framework for the Early Years Foundation Stage.
-They use their knowledge to plan a satisfactory range of experiences for the children.
-They observe the individual children's progress and record their development in their profile folders.
-However, they currently do not always use these effectively to plan and provide relevant experiences to consistently meet the individual learning and development needs of all children.
+Children have access to a broad range of resources that support their development across all areas of learning.
+Overall, staff have a suitable knowledge and understanding of the learning and development requirements of the Early Years Foundation Stage.
+They use their knowledge to plan a broad range of experiences for the children.
+They observe individual children's progress and record their development in their profile folders.
+However, they currently do not always use these observations effectively to plan and provide relevant experiences to consistently meet the individual learning and development needs of all children.
+For example, staff working with the youngest children do not focus their observations and planning on the prime areas of learning for children under three years as is required.
+This does not ensure that all children are effectively supported and challenged to make sufficient progress in learning given their age, capabilities and starting points.
+As a consequence, children are not fully prepared for the next stage in their learning.
 The key person system supports effective links with parents and carers.
 Staff obtain information about the children's interests when they start and provide resources to aid the settling-in and initial assessment process.
 Staff communicate with parents on a daily basis and parents have regular opportunities to view their child's profile folder.
 This approach successfully engages parents in their children's education.